icenotebook/icenotebook/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-# 👩‍🔬 Sireethorn Poomborplab | Analytical Chemistry MSc
+#  Sireethorn Poomborplab | Analytical Chemistry MSc
 ---

-## 🧪 About Me
+## Hi there 👋
-A master's graduate in Analytical Chemistry with a Doctor of Pharmacy background.
+I am a master's graduate in Analytical Chemistry with a Doctor of Pharmacy background.
 I specialise in developing mass spectrometry-based analytical methods, sample preparation, and data interpretation in biological samples.
 I am passionate about advancing analytical techniques and applying innovative solutions to complex challenges in biological research, including the development of sustainable products from natural sources.

----

-## 🎓 Education
-- 🎓 Excellence in Analytical Chemistry program, MSc — *University of Tartu, Estonia* + *Uppsala University, Sweden*
-- 💊 Doctor of Pharmacy, PharmD — *Srinakharinwirot University, Thailand*

 ---